zeligism/zeligism.github.io/_posts/2025-11-02-EscapingToInfinity.md

 The most important lesson I learned after I skimmed Tao’s book is that edge cases are the force that pushes us into narrower and more sophisticated mathematics.
 For example, simple, high-level notions of convergence break down or become ambiguous when mass is allowed to drift, diffuse, concentrate, or cycle.
-This is why we have different types of integrals.
+This is why we need different kinds of convergence, and why swapping limits with integrals is not straightforward.
 We need to specialize and generalize our definitions to rigorously cover all of those edge cases.

 But some researchers solely embrace measure theory as a scarecrow against those who get easily intimidated by rigor.